India’s punishing new social media rules could be a nightmare for the tech giants

 India’s refreshed digital media guidelines, above all, diminish tech companies’ ability to evade responsibility for the content users post on their services.

 The move, experts warn, is a chilling reminder of India’s efforts to exert more far-reaching control over what citizens are allowed to say online.
-It’s a major setback for the country’s long standing democratic values, which have been eroding in recent years: India already leads the world in internet shutdowns, in some cases cutting off access to communications to curb dissent or protests against the government.
+It’s a major setback for the country’s long-standing democratic values, which have been eroding in recent years: India already leads the world in internet shutdowns, in some cases cutting off access to communications to curb dissent or protests against the government.

 Emma Llansó, the director of the Center of Democracy and Technology’s Free Expression Project, believes such draconian legislation that creates “legal risk for companies based on user-generated content” can backfire and emerge as “strong incentives for those companies to over-block people’s speech.”